 Natural History Museum

-It is divided in five sections: Zoological, Botanical, Anthropological, Paleontological-Geological and Mineralogical.
+It is divided into five sections: Zoological, Botanical, Anthropological, Paleontological-Geological, and Mineralogical.
 Since its foundation, the museum tries hard to enrich and expand its collections and to organize exhibitions and educational programs for its visitors.
 In fact, apart from normal collections of the flora and fauna of Crete, the museum hosts some very special exhibitions.

-Other exhibitional halls in this museum include the Stavros Niarchos Discovery Centre, that addresses to children up to 15 years old, the Dioramas and other collections with fossils.
+Other exhibition halls in this museum include the Stavros Niarchos Discovery Centre, that addresses to children up to 15 years old, the Dioramas and other collections with fossils.
 Frequently the museum organizes educational programs for children and university students.
-In this museum visitors come closer to the natural resources of Crete and the entire geological past through realistic demonstrations.
+In this museum, visitors come close to the natural resources of Crete and the entire geological past through realistic demonstrations.